 - Place the vehicle on a level surface and hold it in an upright position.
 A slight tilt to the side can result in a false reading. - 2.
-Start the engine, warm it up for several minutes, and then turn it off. - Wait a few minutes for the oil level to settle for an accurate reading, and then check the oil level through the engine oil level check window located at the bottom-left side of the crankcase.
+Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Wait a few minutes until the oil settles, remove the oil filler cap, wipe the dipstick clean, insert it back into the oil filler hole (without screwing it in), and then remove it again to check the oil level.
+NOTICE: Do not operate the vehicle until you know that the engine oil level is sufficient.
+[ECA10012]